Himalayan Yoga Academy

 Description

-Hatha Yoga is anything but easy.
-It is certainly not for the faint of heart or those lacking will power.
-Hatha Yoga is the yoga that is attained through forceful means with difficult physical kriyas and cleansing, purifying actions as a beginning practice.
-In past eras it has been defined as the yoga system, which ties the practitioner to a stake until he/she is well cooked.
-Its practice demands complete mastery of the physical and mental body, rendering the body and mind capable of withstanding prolonged ecstatic states of union with the infinite.
-Samadhi, or the enlightened state, is not just a mental experience; it is a psychokinetic or whole-body/mind event, involving every fiber, cell and tissue.
+In past eras, it has been defined as the yoga system, which ties the practitioner to a stake until he/she is well-cooked.
+The practice requires total mastery over both the physical and mental body.
+This enables one to endure prolonged ecstatic states of union with the infinite.
+Samadhi, or the enlightened state, is not just a mental experience; it is a psychokinetic or whole-body/mind event, involving every fiber, cell, and tissue.
+Most editions contain four or five chapters, though the original Hatha-Yoga-Pradipika had ten chapters.

 The ten chapters of the The Hatha-Yoga-Pradipika—or more precisely the Hatha-Pradeepika cover the following topics:

-Chapter 2 (39 stanzas): fifteen postures
+2 (39 stanzas): fifteen postures

-Chapter 3 (25 stanzas): the six purificatory acts (shat-karma)
+3 (25 stanzas): the six purificatory acts (shat-karma)

-Chapter 5 (188 stanzas): the locks ( bandha) and seals ( mudraa)-ten in all
+5 (188 stanzas): the locks ( bandha) and seals (mudraa)-ten in all

-Chapter 6 (42 stanzas): sensory inhibition, concentration, and meditation
+6 (42 stanzas): sensory inhibition, concentration, and meditation

-Chapter 7 (67 stanzas): Raja-Yoga, khechari-mudraa, and the ecstatic process ( samaadhi-krama)
+7 (67 stanzas): Raja-Yoga, khechari-mudraa, and the ecstatic process ( samaadhi-krama)

-Chapter 9 (42 stanzas): omens (arishta) of imminent death
+9 (42 stanzas): omens (arishta) of imminent death

-Chapter 10 (43 stanzas): the sacred syllable om, conscious dying
+10 (43 stanzas): the sacred syllable om, conscious dying

 5 Chapters Compose

-Chapter 1: Asana
+1: Asana

 There are guidelines for sadhana as well as how to perform various asanas and suggestions for food restrictions that may aid in the practice of meditation.
 Overeating, exertion, talkativeness, adhering to rules, being in the company of common people, and unsteadiness of mind are the six causes that destroy yoga.
 Enthusiasm, perseverance, discrimination, unshakable faith, courage, avoiding the company of common people is the six causes that bring success in yoga.
 Paschimottanasana is the best among asanas.
 By this asana, the pranic currents rise through the central energy channel.
 The digestive fire increases, the abdomen becomes flat, and the practitioner becomes free from diseases.

-Chapter 2: Shatkarma and Pranayama
+2: Shatkarma and Pranayama

 This chapter deals mainly with techniques (the shat (six) karmas) for cleansing the physical body, breathing exercises which purify the pranic body through breath retention (kumbak), and various practices to balance the doshas and release blocked energy.